Working with Offenders

 Restorative Thinking: A Restorative Justice Intervention Programme for Working with Offenders

-This is a restorative practice/justice intervention programme delivered in prisons and the community.
+This is a restorative practice/justice intervention programme delivered in prisons and probation settings.

 Six 1.5 hour sessions, completion rates are high.

 Mapped across the Core Curriculum Framework for literacy and employability.